Correlation between quantum entanglement and quantum coherence in the case of XY spin chains with the Dzyaloshinskii-Moriya interaction: Conclusion

-The authors of \cite{37,38,39} have already discussed the type of the correlation that exists between quantum entanglement and quantum coherence in several situations.
-In this particular paper a connection between these two entities is found in the case of XY spin-$1/2$ chains with the DM interaction.
-The purpose was to establish the nature of these correlations.
-Therefore, the behaviour of both measures was explored by changing the value of the DM parameter, the choice and value of anisotropy and the size of the system.
-In the case of the symmetric choice of anisotropy $\gamma$, the type of connection between the pairwise concurrence and the relative entropy of coherence is established in the present paper.
-This has actually proven to be a really simple type of correlation, where the properties manifest reverse behaviour.
-In fact, it was found that varying values of both DM parameter and anisotropy parameter does not affect this reverse type of correlation.
-In this paper it was also confirmed that this type of connection remains the same when the size of the system changes, i.e. the correlation does not change as the number of the QRG iterations increases.
-Therefore, this statement remains valid even for the infinitely large systems.
-The next step was to consider if this reverse behaviour is persistent when one changes the choice of anisotropy and thus the asymmetric type of anisotropy was taken into account.
-It turned out that a different choice of anisotropy does not change the previous type of connection between the quantum information quantities and the behaviours are once again reverse.
-As a conclusion, the pairwise concurrence and the relative entropy of coherence exhibit reverse behaviour when the value of the DM parameter, the choice and value of anisotropy and the size of the system are varied.
-Since the importance of maintaining coherence in the system has already been outlined, it is easy to see how this conclusion may be significant for the development of quantum information theory.
-The maximum of coherence in the system is reached when the minimum of pairwise entanglement is obtained.
-Therefore, in this particular system manipulating the parameters can lead the system into the state of minimal entanglement and maximal coherence.
-However, since both of the entities are important for quantum information, these extreme values might not be the best possible choice.
 Both quantum coherence and quantum entanglement were explored as the quantities that can indicate the existence of the quantum phase transitions (QPT) in the system with the symmetric type of anisotropy \cite{18,19}.
 The authors of \cite{18,19} established the appearance of the QPT for the critical value of the anisotropy parameter $\gamma_{C}=0$.
 Since the extreme values of both coherence and concurrence at this point remain the same regardless of the DM interaction parameter $D$, the system cannot exhibit a QPT induced by the DM interaction.
 However, the present paper shows that this is not the case when the asymmetric type of anisotropy is considered.
 First of all, the choice of anisotropy displaces the critical point to the position $M_{C}=-1$.
 Moreover, this is not the only critical point since the peak present at $M=+1$ for $\tilde{D}=0$ sharpens as the number of the QRG steps increases.
 Therefore, another critical point may be detected at $M_{C}=+1$, $D_{C}=0$.
-This leads to the conclusion that although the DM interaction cannot influence the QPT when the anisotropy is symmetric, it is most certainly able to when the asymmetric anisotropy is chosen in the case of XY spin-$1/2$ chains.
+This implies that although the DM interaction cannot influence the QPT when the anisotropy is symmetric, it is most certainly able to when the asymmetric anisotropy is chosen in the case of XY spin-$1/2$ chains.